Welcome to LEP.co.uk the best place for Lancashire news and sport

 Welcome to lep.co.uk - the best place for all of your local news.

-You may have been expecting to see the Leyland Guardian website, however we have now merged into our sister title, the Lancashire Post.
+You may have been expecting to see the Longridge & Ribble Valley News website, however we have now merged into our sister title, the Lancashire Post.

 Both titles are part of the same newspaper group, JPIMedia, and now you’ll be able to get all of your local news on one website.